24pullrequests/24pullrequests/Readme.md

 as it will use it to learn more about the developers and for pull requests.

+### Environment variables

+`bundle exec figaro install`

+Or for more information about using figaro, see https://github.com/laserlemon/figaro

 ### Note on Patches/Pull Requests

  * Fork the project.